pagopa/io-app/README.md

 while the version of Ruby is stored in [.ruby-version](.ruby-version).

 ### React Native
-Follow the tutorial [Setting up the development environment](https://reactnative.dev/docs/environment-setup) and install `React Native CLI` for your operating system.
+Follow the [official tutorial](https://reactnative.dev/docs/environment-setup) for installing the `React Native CLI` for your operating system.

 If you have a macOS system, you can follow both the tutorial for iOS and for Android.
 If you have a Linux or Windows system, you need only to install the development environment for Android.